 - The modpack filename(s) will be a combination of the name and version field.
-For example, examplepack-1.0.0.zip - The modpack metadata will include title and authors fields. - This pack is for version 1.12.2 of Minecraft and version 14.23.5.2838 of Forge - Packmaker will include the following mods in the pack: Jei, Just Enough Items Journeymap Mantle -Tinker's Construct - The One Probe - Packmaker will include all of the content of the src subdirectory in the modpack
+For example, examplepack-1.0.0.zip - The modpack metadata will include title and authors fields. - This pack is for version 1.12.2 of Minecraft and version 14.23.5.2838 of Forge - Packmaker will include the following mods in the pack: - Jei, Just Enough Items - Journeymap - Mantle (a dependent library mod) - Tinker's Construct - The One Probe - Packmaker will include all of the content of the src subdirectory in the modpack

-With the modpack defined in the yaml file, next it need to be locked, and then built.
+With the modpack defined in the yaml file, next it needs to be locked, and then built.